Master of Criminology (MCrim) & Graduate Diploma in Criminology (GradDipCrim)

 The Sydney Institute of Criminology is located within the Sydney Law School and students are encouraged to participate in the Institute's activities which include: public seminars and specialist training; research; the provision of information to key agencies and the media, and the publication of a monograph series as well as the respected journal Current Issues in Criminal Justice.
-For further information visit the website.

 Coursework in the MCrim is assessed in a range of ways including research essays, problems, seminars and class presentations, take home exams, and formal exams.

 Each unit of study is equivalent to six credit points.
 A total of 48 credit points, equivalent to eight units of study is required for award of the Master of Criminology (MCrim).
 For the Graduate Diploma, you will need to complete 24 credit points, equivalent to four units of study.